 Throughout the 2022 Stubble Quail season, the GMA piloted a new research project investigating the age and sex (demographics) of Stubble Quail harvested by licensed hunters in Victoria.

-As part of the program, eligible hunters mail harvested quail wings to the GMA, allowing the GMA to identify the age and sex of harvested quail.
-This data will contribute to a better understanding of the demographics and reproductive rates of Stubble Quail in Victoria.
+As part of the program, licensed quail hunters mail harvested quail wings to the GMA so they can be aged.
+This data will contribute to a better understanding of the demographics and reproductive rates of harvested Stubble Quail in Victoria.

 Together, with the data gathered from the Stubble Quail monitoring program, this information will allow us to model the Stubble Quail population to predict trends and assist in the development of sustainable management practices.

 Similar demographic research projects on game species are successfully conducted throughout the world, including in the United States of America, Canada, the United Kingdom, and Denmark.

 The wings returned from harvested Stubble Quail are assessed at the end of the quail season.
 Data on the sex, age and stage of moult of harvested stubble quail will be made available upon completion of the project.

 To get involved in this year’s program, email: email@example.com with your name, Game Licence number and postal address.
 We will send you a package with instructions, envelopes to place your wings in and a replied-paid envelope to send the wings back to us at no charge.

 Why are we researching age, sex and moult of harvested Stubble Quail in Victoria?

 This research is part of a broader monitoring program for Stubble Quail in Victoria.
 Despite Stubble Quail being the most common quail species in Australia, very little is known about their ecology, biology, current population levels and reproductive rates.
 This research aims to strengthen our understanding of Stubble Quail: